containers/toolbox/test/system/README.md

 variables to set the path to the binaries.
 So the command to invoke the test suite could look something like this: `PODMAN=/usr/libexec/podman TOOLBX=./toolbox bats ./test/system/`.

+It's recommended to set the [TMPDIR](https://systemd.io/TEMPORARY_DIRECTORIES/) environment variable to `/var/tmp` when running the tests.
+Otherwise, the images downloaded during the tests will be cached in `/tmp`, which is typically on tmpfs backed by RAM or swap and should be used for smaller size-bounded files only.

 When running the tests, make sure the `test suite: [job]` jobs are successful.
 These jobs set up the whole environment and are a strict requirement for other jobs to run correctly.